leebri101/Yu-Gi-Oh-Guide/README.md

     * Fan-made websites where the user can play virtual decks.

 * The site will provide users a link on where to watch the series (providing they have an account linked via Crunchyroll or any affiliated anime streaming sites).

+### **WireFrames:**
+* To prevent any digression to the from the scope objectives, I have made wireframes for the project.
+Both the mobile and desktop version will have links to their respected versions of all six pages of the Yugioh guide:

+    * Mobile Wireframes:
+    *
+    *
+    *
+    *
+    *
+    *

+    * Desktop Wireframes:
+    *
+    *
+    *
+    *
+    *
+    *

+### **Color Scheme:**
+ * When creating the intial overall design of the site I have decided to use this colour scheme to go with the overall Yugioh to make it look more mysterious and within the color scheme of the card.